 Advantages and Disadvantages of Bespoke Software

-The Good
+The good

-Now, lets take a look at some of the many advantages of bespoke software.
+Now, lets take a look at some of the many advantages of bespoke software:

-It is tailored to specific needs
+It's tailored exactly to your needs

 It can be designed to integrate with existing systems - bespoke or otherwise